nnnn20430/ntofto-web/compile/uwsgi/git/uwsgi-docs/TunTapRouter.rst

 The TunTap Router
 =================

-The TunTap router is an ad-hoc solution for giving network connectivity to Linux processes running in a dedicated network namespace (well obviously it has other uses, but very probably this is the most interesting one, and the one for which it was developed)
+The TunTap router is an ad-hoc solution for giving network connectivity to Linux processes running in a dedicated network namespace.
+Well obviously it has other uses, but very probably this is the most interesting one, and the one for which it was developed.
+Currently it builds only on Linux platforms.

 The TunTap router is not compiled in by default.